bparzella/secsgem/docs/secs/functions.rst

     >>> secsgem.format_hex(f.encode())
     '01:02:a5:01:0a:01:02:01:02:a5:01:05:01:02:41:05:48:65:6c:6c:6f:41:05:48:61:6c:6c:6f:01:02:a5:01:06:01:02:41:07:47:6f:6f:64:62:79:65:41:0f:41:75:66:20:57:69:65:64:65:72:73:65:68:65:6e'

-The encoded data can be used as data string in a :class:`secsgem.hsms.packets.HsmsPacket` together with a :class:`secsgem.hsms.packets.HsmsStreamFunctionHeader`.
+The encoded data can be used as data string in a :class:`secsgem.hsms.HsmsPacket` together with a :class:`secsgem.hsms.HsmsStreamFunctionHeader`.
 See :doc:`/hsms/packets`.